|

 citadels of power on this planet.
 That the Boca Raton regime did

-the Constitutional governement of Haiti is undisputable.
-Fortunately,
+with the Constitutional governement of Haiti is undisputable.

-like the Haitian people outside the inaugural halls, who came to
+Fortunately, like the Haitian people outside the inaugural halls,

-make their presence known, their grievances heard, HLLN also has
+who came to make their presence known, their grievances heard,

-no diplomatic need or practical reasons to couch this truth behind
+HLLN also has no diplomatic need or practical reasons to couch

-Haiti, we are still being humiliated as a people, a nation.
-That
+in Haiti, we are still being humiliated as a people, a nation.

-is why when HLLN ponders at what point are we-Haitians in the struggle
+That is why when HLLN ponders at what point are we-Haitians in

-sovereignty, we singled out the noted paragraph from President Preval’s
+and national sovereignty, we singled out the noted paragraph from

-bars, for instance, locking in So Ann and Yvon Neptune?
-Is Preval
+the bars, for instance, locking in So Ann and Yvon Neptune?
+Is

-unable to freely speak?
+Preval unable to freely speak?
 Is that what we fought for?
-Or, in the alternative,
+Or,

 It doesn’t take much thinking to figure out why the double